Malcsta/odin-recipes/README.md

-This will be a basic HTML project to test my skills of setting up a webpage and make commits to Github.
+This project is being created as my introduction to HTML, and will be